Myanmar Sentences 2 Reuters Reporters 7 Years in Prison

 “I have no fear,” he yelled out, his hands still in shackles.
 “No one can make me fearful because I never did anything wrong.”

-— With reporting by Lun Min / Yangon and Aung Kaung Myat / Hong Kong
+— With reporting by Lun Min Mang and Phyo Pyae / Yangon and Aung Kaung Myat / Hong Kong